8r14z/ios-oss-license/README.md

     url = podspecMap[libName]['homepage']
 ```
 ### How does this work?
-->> read the code tho.
+->> read the code tho, the master function is `def getLicenses(projectRootPath):`.
 I know it's super ugly but some how it works (at least in my case)

 ## It doesn't work for you?
 Haha I'm sure it's not working for everybody. **So what's next?**